ARTICLES | BUSINESS STRATEGY

 By all means, thank this person for their opinion, but excuse yourself as quickly as possible and give this person a wide berth.

-Why your logo is an important element of an overall brand strategy,
+While your logo is an important element of an overall brand strategy,

-it is not, and never will be the distillation or the embodiment of
+it is not, and never will be the distillation or the embodiment of your brand.

 Your logo is not your brand.